 Financial leadership is different from the leadership from the CEO.
 The financial leader is there to increase the likelihood of success for the organization.
 When a financial leader brings harnesses these four traits the likelihood of organization success is greatly enhanced.

 It is critical to determine the appropriate level of mastery for each of the competencies and to assess your team based on the expected performance against each competency.
-If an employee is lacking in the competency there are two primary causes for this issue.
+If an employee is lacking in the competency there are three causes for this issue.
 First, the employee may not have developed the necessary competency.
 The second cause is the leadership is preventing the employee from demonstrating this competency adequately.
+The final cause could be an element of the company’s culture.
+Typically, the cultural element causing the issue is an unwritten organizational rule of behavioral norm.
 While assessing each employee’s performance it is important to understand what may be causing the issue so the appropriate actions can be taken.
 Financial leaders need to make sure these competencies are used in the recruitment process of new employees.

 Building the team